craftercms/docs/source/site-administrators/engine/engine-saml2-configuration.rst

 |``serviceProviderDescriptor``      |The path of the service provider metadata  |``/config/engine/saml2/sp.xml``      |
 |                                   |XML descriptor in the repo                 |                                     |
 +-----------------------------------+-------------------------------------------+-------------------------------------+

+.. note:: If your keystore does not support different passwords for each key, then you should use the same value
+          provided for ``-storepass`` in ``keystore.password`` and ``keystore.credentials.credential.password``

 -------------------------
 Commit the required files